 Sleep Patterns Change with Age

 Healthy sleep patterns change with age, as do the length of time spent in each of the different sleep cycles.
 You probably already know that babies, children, and even teens sleep more than a typical adult.
-You may have also heard that older people tend to sleep fewer hours per night, but how does this interact with your stages of sleep?
+You may have also heard that older people may have difficulty falling asleep and tend to sleep fewer hours per night, but how does this interact with your stages of sleep?

 The percentage of time spent in each phase of sleep varies with age.
-When you are young, you spend significantly more time in sleep stages three and four, or deep sleep.
-Babies spend the most time in a deep sleep.
-As you grow and your brain develops, it is essential to get a significant amount of deep sleep to facilitate proper development and healthy functioning.
+When you are young, you spend significantly more time in sleep stages three and four.
+Babies spend the most time in these stages.
+As you grow and your brain develops, it is essential to get a significant amount of this long, quality sleep to facilitate proper development and healthy functioning.

 Babies also spend the most amount of time in REM sleep compared to other age groups.
 Most babies spend as much as 50% of their total hours of sleep time in REM.
 This REM percentage decreases with age until it reaches only about 20-25% of the total sleep time in adults, and even less in the elderly.

 If you think about it, it makes perfect sense.
 As a baby, everything in the world is new, and you are processing a huge amount of information daily, so more REM sleep is needed.
-You are also growing rapidly as a child, so you need more deep sleep to enable growth and development at a healthy level.
-Adversely, when we don’t experience as much growth when we get older, we need less deep sleep.
+You are also growing rapidly as a child, so you need more of it to enable growth and development at a healthy level.
+Adversely, when we don’t experience as much growth when we get older, we need less heavy sleep.
 The result of significantly less REM sleep in older individuals results in more forgetfulness, a common trait found in the elderly.